m-kupiec/compendium-javascript/README.md

 ###### Improper Use of Event Listeners

-Anonymous functions used in event listeners can be the cause of momory leaks in certain cases
+Anonymous functions used in event listeners can be the cause of memory leaks in certain cases

 ###### Circular References

-If a browser uses reference counting algorithm for garbage collection, circular references can cause memory leaks
+If a browser uses the reference counting algorithm for garbage collection, circular references can cause memory leaks

 ##### Global Scope Variables